numbas/editor-docs/source/question-parts.rst

             Only applies to :term:`match choices with answers` parts.
 "One from each row" means that the student can only select one answer from each row.
 "Checkboxes" means that the student can select any number of choice-answer pairs.

         Custom marking matrix
             If the checkbox is ticked, the :ref:`JME <jme>` expression in the box below is evaluated and used to assign numbers of marks to choices.
-For :term:`choose one from a list` and :term:`choose several from a list` parts, the expression should evaluate to a list of numbers, while for :term:`match choices with answers` it should evaluate to a list of lists of numbers.

         Custom matrix expression
             Define the number of marks to award for each of the choices.
-            Either a list of lists representing a 2d array, or a matrix object, giving the number of marks to associate with each choice-answer pair.
+            For :term:`choose one from a list` and :term:`choose several from a list` parts, the expression should evaluate to a list of numbers, while for :term:`match choices with answers` it should evaluate to a list of lists of numbers representing a 2d array, or a matrix object, giving the number of marks to associate with each choice-answer pair.

         Layout (:term:`Match choices with answers` only)
             Define which choices are available to be picked.